 Besides the physical damage mice cause, there are considerable health risks making mouse control essential.
 They contaminate our food and spread disease.
 Mice carry diseases such as Salmonella and Lymphocytic Chorio-meningitis.
 As well as disease, mice bring fleas, mites, and lice into homes.
 Another health risk includes allergies aggravated by the presence of urine and the dried feces contained in dust.
 Unaddressed, a mouse infestation can result in dangerous consequences.
 In addition to multiple health risks mice often chew through wiring and increase the risk of fire.
 Thus, making quick and efficient mouse control essential.

-Additionally, inspect food containers and materials, such as boxes and books, used for nesting materials.
-Mice often the spaces between walls.
-Hearing scratching and the pitter-patter of their feet is a clear indication of a mouse infestation.
+Additionally, inspect food containers and materials used for nesting materials, such as boxes and books.
+Mice are often the spaces between walls.
+Hearing scratching and the pitter-patter of their feet clearly indicate a mouse infestation.

 Battling a Mouse Infestation